Problem

 SQL Server Online Index Rebuild Background Information

 There are a few things I want to mention regarding online index rebuilds before we get into the details.
 First, I want to make sure you understand the difference between rebuilding and reorganizing an index.
 This tip is going to focus on rebuilds only.
 If you would like to learn more about the differences between the two operations you can read more here.
-Second, we should note that in SQL Server 2005 the online option for index rebuilds is only available in Enterprise edition while in SQL Server 2008 it is available in Enterprise, Developer, and Evaluation editions.
+Second, we should note in SQL Server 2005 the online option for index rebuilds is only available in Enterprise edition.
+With SQL Server 2008 and later it is available in Enterprise, Developer, and Evaluation editions.
 Finally, this option is not available if:

 SQL Server ALTER INDEX Syntax